lavaeater/turbo-rocket-ultra/README.md

 - [ ] Puzzle obstacles / machines
 - [ ] Oblique Projection

+### Objectives II - Quirkier
+Examples: Kill n enemies.
+Hold an area for n minutes.
+Come up with something really fun, oooh, I got it, every player has to be in a separate place at the same time!

 ### Soundscape II - the Moaning
 To make audio effects working nicely, we need a way of controlling how many are playing at any one time, their duration, and queueing.
 I have managed to implement some of these things, but we need a few more.
 - [x] Debug View for Audio Channels